sakurakhadag/warmspringwinds.github.io/_posts/2015-06-05-google-summer-of-code-reading-opencv-trained-file.-building-detector..md

 I also implemented an naive sliding window and scale search.

-Because the classifier trained only for `24x24` window size we have to scale the image and also slide the window to find a face.
-To fire the face should fit into the `24x24` window.
+Because the classifier trained only for `24x24` window size we, have to scale the image and also slide the window to find a face.
+To fire, the face should fit into the `24x24` window.

 This is an example.
 I started with `(118, 118)` image with a face.